schmittx/home-assistant-plex-webhooks/README.md

 - [@JBassett's plex_webhooks project](https://github.com/JBassett/plex_webhooks) - Initial Home Assistant component

 ## Notes
-- Some webhooks includes thumbnail images.
-When present, these are parsed and saved to `/www/plex_webhooks` folder for use.
+- Some webhooks includes a thumbnail image.
+When present, this is parsed and saved to `/www/plex_webhooks` folder for use.

 ## Install
 1. Ensure Home Assistant is updated to version 2021.4.0 or newer.